 There is a higher general liability risk with a premise.
 If you are operating a gym, for example, and are leasing space, you are liable for all activities that happen on the premises, including any slips and falls, or claims of harassment, which will trigger a General Liability insurance policy to cover.

 Commercial landlords require tenants to have at minimum a general liability insurance policy to operate in their leased space.
-Individual personal trainers or fitness instructors will also want to get a General Liability insurance policy — but it is included with their Professional Liability insurance package from APOLLO.
+Individual personal trainers or fitness instructors will also want to get a General Liability insurance policy — but it is included with their Professional Liability insurance package.

 If you are operating as a gym or studio you will also want to ensure that any improvements you make as a tenant are covered by the right insurance policy.
 That’s why tenants’ improvements insurance applies only to fitness premises, and not to individual personal trainers or fitness instructors.